mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 decisions affecting medical officers must be referred to BUMED, Total Force Directorate (M1) for review and approval.
 2. ADSEP.
-Mandatory separation processing shall occur for all members who fail three PFA cycles in the most recent 4-year period.
+Mandatory separation processing shall occur for all members who fail two PFA cycles in the most recent 3-year period.
 Refer to reference (e) for enlisted and reference (f) for officer processing requirements.
     1. ADSEP for Over 18 Years of Service.
 Members with over 18 years of service are not exempt from ADSEP.
-Members with a third PFA failure prior to 30 June 2011 and an approved fleet reserve and retirement date will be allowed to retire (grandfathered in).
-Those with a third failure subsequent to 30 June 2011 will be processed for ADSEP.
     2. RC Personnel.
-RC personnel who have three or more PFA failures in the most recent 4-year period shall not be transferred to the Inactive Ready Reserve in lieu of ADSEP
+RC personnel who have two or more PFA failures in the most recent 3-year period shall not be transferred to the Inactive Ready Reserve in lieu of ADSEP
 processing:
         1. This restriction applies to Drilling Reservists and